interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 ## [Cleanup](../clean_workspace.md)

-This step ensures that no subscriptions with the known test IDs exists in the DSS.
+This step ensures that no subscriptions with the known test IDs remain in the DSS by deleting them at this point if they do exist.

 This includes the main test subscription used in this test, as well as the extra subscription used for testing the `manager` field sync, if the test is configured to test for it.